-It's a good idea to skip makeup as your eyelid bump heals, Dr. Glass says.
-And if you find yourself getting eyelid bumps often (or if you want to avoid getting one in the first place), Dr. Glass recommends looking for makeup products and removers that are labeled non-comedogenic, meaning they won't clog your pores.
+Go easy on makeup and skin care: It's a good idea to skip eye makeup and skin-care products in that area as your eyelid bump heals, Dr. Glass says.
+And if you find yourself getting eyelid bumps often (or if you want to avoid getting one in the first place), Dr. Glass recommends looking for makeup products and removers that are labeled noncomedogenic, meaning they won't clog your pores.